jawad-mohammed35/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker

-Name: Jawad Mohammed
+Name: Jawad Mohammed\n
-School: Florida International University
+School: Florida International University\n
-Major: Computer Science
+Major: Computer Science\n

 I developed a Personal Finance Tracker as my first self-project.
 I developed this during the summer of 2024 during my freetime.
 Prior to this project, I didn't know much of Python and SQL, so this project defiently helped me in learning those skills.